Wazzaio/wazza-docs/source/index.md

 language_tabs:
   - shell
-  - ruby
+  - objective c
-  - python
+  - java

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>
-  - <a href='http://github.com/tripit/slate'>Documentation Powered by Slate</a>

 includes:
   - errors